In the Beginning:

 watch for more blood

 Throughout the Old and New Testaments, blood will be linked to God’s covenant with humanity.
-The first indirect hint of this occurred in the book of Genesis 1:29–30, in which the word “blood” significantly failed to be mentioned in the LORD’s instructions about what his creatures are allowed to eat.
+The first indirect hint of this occurred in the book of Genesis 1:29–30, in which the word “blood” significantly failed to be mentioned in the LORD’s instructions about what his creatures are allowed to eat (to ingest).
 We’ll see other more obvious links between blood and the covenant as we move forward in this study.
 The Gospels and other New Testament books, especially the Letter to the Hebrews, connect Jesus’ blood to the New Covenant.
 In the book of Revelation, blood reappears in a number of cataclysmic incidents related to Final Judgment.
 The Turning to God’s Word Catholic Bible study The Revelation of Jesus Christ: The Faithful Witness takes an in-depth look at the presence of blood in the apocalyptic prophecies in the last book of the New Testament.

 the best Catholic commentary about Scripture

 To find out more about how Church teaching is supported by Scripture passages in In the Beginning: The Book of Genesis, check out the Index of Citations in the Catechism of the Catholic Church.
-Links (Revised Standard Version Catholic Edition [RSVCE*]) to the primary Scripture passages in the lesson and relevant paragraphs in the Catechism are provided here.
+Links to the primary Scripture passages in the lesson (Revised Standard Version Catholic Edition [RSVCE*]) and relevant paragraphs in the Catechism are provided here.
 Not every passage in the biblical text for this Catholic study is referenced in a Catechism paragraph, however.

-the book of Genesis 4:1–2paragraph 2335
+the book of Genesis 4:1–2—paragraph 2335

-the book of Genesis 4:3–7paragraph 2538
+the book of Genesis 4:3–7—paragraph 2538

-the book of Genesis 4:3–15paragraph 401
+the book of Genesis 4:3–15—paragraph 401

-the book of Genesis 4:4paragraph 2569
+the book of Genesis 4:4—paragraph 2569

-the book of Genesis 4:8–12paragraph 2259
+the book of Genesis 4:8–12—paragraph 2259

-the book of Genesis 4:10paragraphs 1736, 1867, 2268
+the book of Genesis 4:10—paragraphs 1736, 1867, 2268

-the book of Genesis 4:10–11paragraph 2259
+the book of Genesis 4:10–11—paragraph 2259

-the book of Genesis 4:25–26paragraph 2335
+the book of Genesis 4:25–26—paragraph 2335

-the book of Genesis 4:26paragraph 2569
+the book of Genesis 4:26—paragraph 2569

 to learn more, read more Scripture

 If you’re having difficulty with a particular passage of Scripture, it can be helpful to read the relevant cross references—but looking these up can take time.
 To make that easier, we’ve compiled the cross references from the Revised Standard Version Second Catholic Edition (RSV2CE)—the translation that we reprint in our study books.
-That list can be found at the top of every online study page, and it includes links to cross references in the primary biblical text for In the Beginning: The Book of Genesis.
+A link to that list can be found at the top of every online study page; the list features links to cross references in the primary biblical text in the study book In the Beginning: The Book of Genesis.

 don’t forget about our indexes & extra online material